JoeNonExotic/AwsCdkApigLambdaDdbCrudExample/README.md

 ---

 ### To-Do (PRs welcome!!!)
+- [ ] More updated to readme with dir structure and explanations.
 - [ ] Write unit tests for CDK and lambdas.
 - [ ] Setup CD Pipeline with `CodeCommit` and `CodePipeline`